RADIOACTIVITY.EU.COM

 María Belén LOVINO

-Science communication officer at the Laboratoire de Physique des 2 Infinis – Irène Joliot-Curie and at the National Institute of Nuclear and Particle Physics since 2025.
-Trained as a physics teacher, she now works in science communication in the fields of particle and nuclear physics.
+Science communication officer at the Laboratory of Physics of the Two Infinities – Irène Joliot-Curie and at the National Institute of Nuclear and Particle Physics since 2025.
+Trained as a physics teacher, she now works in science communication in the fields of particle physics and nuclear physics.

-She works to create and sustain spaces for dialogue around fundamental science, fostering accessible exchanges between research and society.
+She is committed to creating and supporting spaces for dialogue around fundamental science, encouraging accessible exchanges between research and society.

 Gilles Montavon